Continued from – “Ireland is for Walkers”

 In Galway I sat on a tall curb, or a short wall, perched over my clutch of bags like a mother hen.
-I thought to walk a bit, see the famous city, but I’d found the bus that would take me to Sligo and I didn’t want to lose it.
+I thought to walk a bit, see the famous city, but I’d just found the bus that would take me to Sligo and I didn’t want to lose it.
 Instead I chatted with the old man seated next to me, his life and possessions significantly less complicated and cumbersome.

 “How long can you stay?”
-Valli asks me.
-I can’t give her a straight answer.
-I’ve put myself on a waitlist for a Vipassana meditation course in England, starting in a week and a half.
-It’s a semi-attempt at reinvigorating my practice, not a full-on commitment, because I’ll still have to wait and see.
+Valli asked me.
+I couldn’t give her a straight answer.
+I’d put myself on a waitlist for a Vipassana meditation course in England, a semi-attempt at reinvigorating my practice.
+Not a full-on commitment, because I’d still have to wait and see.
 It was out of my hands.
 Like “kind of” trying.

 “Well, if you stay and we have good weather, we really need to put a new roof on the woodshed, before the winter rains.”
-I am eager to work.
-I think some tasks will be good for me.
-We walk through the yard, on a cement path dotted with wet splats of chicken shit, and into a sunroom.
+I was eager to work.
+Some tasks would be good for me.
+We walked through the yard, on a cement path dotted with wet splats of chicken shit, and into a sunroom.

-She and a friend had come from Germany as young women.
+She and a friend came to Ireland as young women.
 They wanted to be potters, but that is not so simple in Germany, where you must do apprenticeships for years and years.
 So they hitchhiked to the ferry and floated to Ireland.
-Not such a leap, as she’d been hitching for years, as a teenager to visit her sister in Vienna.
+Not such a leap, as Valli had been hitching for years, to visit her sister in Vienna.
 “I knew where all the service stations were.
-I was good at getting people to tell me where they were going first, then asking for a ride there so they’d feel bad not to take me,” she explains with a self-assured German grin and fierce glowing eyes.
+I was good at getting people to tell me where they were going first, then asking for a ride there so they’d feel bad not to take me,” she explained with a self-assured German grin and glowing eyes.

 On the way they stopped in Sligo, met another German woman who let them crash on her floor and “dry out” a bit.
 They stayed a while, made friends, left, came back.
 Eventually, Valli’s friend moved on, and Valli, who had given up on pottery, borrowed 12,000 pounds to buy two old stone cottages on the outskirts of Collooney.

 So we set out.
 It was soggy, almost like a marsh.
 Each step squeezed water out of the springy mosses, and rushes (wetland plants) spiked all around me.
 Late afternoon light pushed its way through grey clouds to glint on their round stems.
-“Rushes are round, grasses are flat, sedges have edges,” I recited from my time guiding kayak tours, feeling comfort by familiarity.
+“Rushes are round, grasses are flat, sedges have edges,” I recited from my time guiding kayak tours, comforted by familiarity.

 We broke from the rushes onto moss-covered rock slabs, over an old stone wall, through a break in a wire fence, and finally to the top.
 Owie ran up ahead and stood with that regal dog-smelling-the-wind gaze, awaiting my reaction to the view.
 We stood high on a bald granite cliff, looking across miles of rolling green hills, expansive sky, clouds broken by sun rays.
 Straight ahead was a body of water, a bay I would learn, reaching in like a finger from the Atlantic.
 I stretched and sighed a little, twisting and humming out some tension, dangling my mind carefully just above the clump of anxiety that had become a well-tightened habit this past year.
 I arched into a back bend.
 Let the unwinding process begin.

 Coming down, a rain sprinkle set the rusty ferns glittering.
 I assessed my achievements, my desire to have my life “mean” something, my desire to be interesting, extraordinary.
 How that desire brings such misery when unfulfilled.
-Right now, for instance, I feel like doing nothing.
-I walk and wonder if my only motivation to do anything is to prove to myself that I am not so OK with doing nothing.
-Motivation…what is my motivation for any of it?”
+“Right now, for instance, I feel like doing nothing,” I thought.
+I walked and wondered if my only motivation was to prove to myself that I was not so OK with doing nothing.
+“Motivation…what is my motivation for any of it?”